AISO Review: Is This the Best AI Search Optimization Tool for 2026?

 Otterly positions itself as the accessible entry point for monitoring, with transparent pricing starting at $29 per month.
 It covers multiple engines including Perplexity and ChatGPT, and has a URL audit feature that evaluates how well your existing content is set up for AI citation.
 Otterly does not have AISO's real-conversation data, but it is self-serve and visible before you commit.

-AISO's distinct contribution is what you might call "pre-competitive intelligence" — surfacing emerging questions and intent patterns from real users before those patterns show up in your keyword tracking.
+AISO's distinct contribution is what you might call "pre-competitive intelligence", surfacing emerging questions and intent patterns from real users before those patterns show up in your keyword tracking.
 For teams building long-term content strategy, that earlier signal is genuinely valuable.
-For teams needing tactical, day-to-day monitoring of brand mentions across all engines, the three-engine coverage is a bottleneck.
+For teams needing tactical, day-to-day monitoring across all engines, the three-engine coverage is a bottleneck that this AISO review cannot overlook.

 Cintra operates in a different category entirely.
 We write, publish, and build citations for brands rather than reporting on where they stand.
 You can read about what differentiates monitoring from execution in our breakdown of the best AI visibility tools and our guide to how to measure AI visibility.
 The two tool types are complements, not substitutes.